pabloCode010/pabloCode010/README.md

 Example
 - https://qr-api-alpha.vercel.app/api/qr-code/create?text=hello&darkColor=023047&lightColor=000000&type=png

-## Contacto
+## Contact
-Si deseas contactarme, no dudes en enviarme un mensaje a través de mi correo -> algorithmxplorer@gmail.com o en cualquiera de estas plataformas.
+If you want to contact me, do not hesitate to send me a message through my email -> algorithmxplorer@gmail.com or on any of these platforms.

 <p align="left">
   <a href="https://app.codesignal.com/profile/algorithmxplore" target="_blank">